Last updated October 14, 2021

-Italy has officially opened to American tourists from May 16, 2021, with one catch.
-You must arrive on a special direct Covid-Tested flight, operated only by Delta for now.
-Travelers arriving on these flights do not need to quarantine and can move about the country freely.
+Italy officially opened to US tourists from May 16, 2021.
 Italy, the most popular tourist destination in Europe for Americans, has been closed off since early 2020 so this small scale reopening presents a once-in-a-lifetime opportunity to reconnect with this most engaging of destinations.
+From June 18 Canada was added to the list of safe countries.

 Passenger Locator Form